All Episodes

 I mean, that's so long ago, to cite the fact Democrats have done it too, which just means that the recitation of the Clinton firings is not sticking out there, apparently.

-However, our old buddy Clarice Feldman at American Thinker, one of our favorite blogs, has a piece just posted called Selective Amnesia on Firing U.S. attorneys.
+However, our old buddy Clarice Feldman at American Thinker, one of our favorite blogs, has a piece just posted called Selective Amnesia on Firing U.S. Attorneys.

-A common media trick to get editorial opinion into apparent news stories is the use of outside scholars, quote unquote, to argue the writer's point for him.
+She writes thus, A common media trick to get editorial opinion into apparent news stories is the use of outside scholars, quote unquote, to argue the writer's point for him.

-Several former U.S. attorneys and legal scholars say the timing of the Bush administration's replacement of federal prosecutors not only atypical, but also a threat to the impartial exercise of justice.
+So I was not astonished to read this about the Gonzales kerfuffle in the St. Louis Post-Dispatch, quote, several former U.S. attorneys and legal scholars say the timing of the Bush administration's replacement of federal prosecutors not only atypical, but also a threat to the impartial exercise of justice.

-The sanctity of that position, in terms of that position being immune from any kind of pressure from the administration or Congress, has been the hallmark of the U.S. attorney process.
+The sanctity of that position in terms of that position being immune from any kind of pressure from the administration or Congress has been the hallmark of the U.S. attorney process.

 It's been the hallmark of the federal system of justice, said W. Charles Grace, a former U.S. attorney for Illinois' Southern District.

-Now the article doesn't say which administration Mr. Grace served in.
+Now, the article doesn't say which administration Mr. Grace served in.

 It's not surprising.